 Migrating Amazon OpenSearch Service indexes using remote reindex

-Remote reindex lets you copy indexes from one Amazon OpenSearch Service cluster to another.
+Remote reindex lets you copy indexes from one Amazon OpenSearch Service domain to another.
 You can migrate indexes from any OpenSearch Service domains or self-managed OpenSearch and Elasticsearch clusters.

-Remote reindexing requires OpenSearch 1.0 or later, or Elasticsearch 6.7 or later, on the target domain.
-The source domain must be lower or the same major version as the target domain.
+Remote reindexing requires OpenSearch 1.0 or later, or Elasticsearch 6.7 or later, on the local domain.
+The remote domain must be lower or the same major version as the local domain.
 Elasticsearch versions are considered to be lower than OpenSearch versions, meaning you can reindex data from Elasticsearch domains to OpenSearch domains.
-Within the same major version, the source domain can be any minor version.
+Within the same major version, the remote domain can be any minor version.
 For example, remote reindexing from Elasticsearch 7.10.x to 7.9 is supported, but OpenSearch 1.0 to Elasticsearch 7.10.x isn't supported.

 operation, including detailed steps and